 Tin Man I was run extensively over a limited set of indoor environments.
 Testing of Tin Man I was done primarily by the authors.
 The environments were "prepared" in that hazards that were known to be beyond the robot's capabilities had been removed.
-In particular, the environment contained no: drop-offs; obstacles less than 10 cm in height; low-overhangs and no vertical obstacles less than 10 cm in cross-section.
+In particular, the environment contained no: drop-offs; obstacles less than 10cm in height; low-overhangs and no vertical obstacles less than 10cm in cross-section.

 This testing showed that the robot's behavior tended to be governed by the sonars, in open areas, and by the contact sensors in tight spaces.
 The IRs played very little role, except when going down a hallway; where the IRs tended to keep the robot following the wall.
-Reliance on the contact sensors in tight spaces (e.g., doorways) was sometimes problematic.
+Reliance on the contact sensors in tight spaces (e.g., doorways) was sometime problematic.
 Mounting contact sensors so they could be triggered in any direction, protect the frame of the chair, and not occasionally have the sensors scraped off the robot, proved to be very difficult, especially along the side of the robot.

 The IR sensors were built from discrete components including the "Sharp Box" commonly used in robot kits.
-While the authors had used the same design for IR sensors with great success on small robots, these sensors were not very effective on this robot.
-The reason for the inadequate performance is simply that the sensor's emitter range and focus are insufficient for the size, speed, and deceleration rate of the chair.
+While the authors had used the same design for IR sensors with great success on small robots, these sensor's emitter range and focus are insufficient for the size, speed, and deceleration rate of the chair.